Patient Rights

 4. Seclusion will not be used as a means of intervention for any recipient services.

-1. Patients will receive confidential treatment; all clinical records and client information are protected by law, regulations and center policies.
-For the purposes of funding, certification, licensure, audit, research or other legitimate purpose, your clinical record may be used by the person conducting the review to the extent that is necessary to accomplish the purpose of the review.
+1. Patients will receive confidential treatment; all clinical records and client information are protected by law, regulations and health center policies.
+For the purposes of funding, certification, licensure, audit, research or other legitimate purposes, your clinical record may be used by the person conducting the review to the extent that is necessary to accomplish the purpose of the review.

 2. Patient information released to or requested from other sources requires your written consent.